open-telemetry/opentelemetry.io/content/en/blog/2023/any-metric-receiver.md

 ```

 If you wish to associate your metric with a
-[service](/docs/specs/semconv/resource/#service) that you've instrumented with
+[service](/docs/specs/semconv/resource/#service) that you've instrumented using
-OpenTelemetry, you can initially add them to your shell script as attributes:
+OpenTelemetry, you can initially add `service.name` and `service.namespace` to your shell script as data point attributes:

 ```shell
 metricName="tls.server.not_after.time_left;unit=s;service.name=otel-webserver;service.namespace=opentelemetry.io"